BJCaasenbrood/SorotokiCode/index.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 <div align="center"> <img src="./bin/src/softrobot.png" width="650"> </div> <br/>

 [**Sorotoki**](https://bjcaasenbrood.github.io/SorotokiCode/) is an open-source MATLAB toolkit that includes an array of modeling and designing tools for soft robotics.
-This toolkit brings together various scientific disciplines within the field of soft robotics, including continuum mechanics, dynamical system- and control theory, shape- and topology optimization, computer graphics, and many more!
+Due to the scientific diversity in soft robotics, the scientific approach of exploring and researching such systems can be significantly challenging.
+Intending to bridge these multi-disciplinary gaps, Sorotoki aims to incorporate multiple scientific disciplines in one toolkit, including continuum mechanics, dynamic system- and control theory, topology optimization, computer graphics, and many more!

 # Installation
 Download the latest stable version ([.zip](https://github.com/BJCaasenbrood/SorotokiCode/zipball/master) or [.tar](https://github.com/BJCaasenbrood/SorotokiCode/tarball/master)) and unpack the compressed folder at any desired work directory.
 To install the toolkit, simply run the command below.
 That's it, the soft robotics toolkit is now ready-to-use.